For most of my adult life, I tried my best to ignore my anxiety.

 Inevitably, my attention will leave the breath and wander to other places.
 When I got around to noticing that my mind had wandered—in a few seconds, a minute, five minutes—I simply returned my attention to the breath.

 I went away.
 I came back.
 I did my meditation as kindly as possible.

 A longer practice of meditation explores posture, breathing techniques, and working with my thoughts and my emotions as they surface during mindfulness practice.

 I live in Michigan, and am looking forward to attending meditation classes in person when it is safe to do so.

 Until that time, I’ve really enjoyed rediscovering meditation.

-Loretta Holmes, MA is the founder of Bella Coaching Services and is a certified life coach and NLP practitioner where she coaches little humans and moms who are affected my anxiety live the life they once envisioned for themselves.
+Loretta Holmes, MA is the founder of Bella Coaching Services and is a certified life coach and certified NLP practitioner where she coaches little humans and moms who are affected my anxiety so they can skyrocket their life!
 Loretta enjoys competing in cycling races, walking along the beautiful shores of Lake Michigan, and hiking with her doodles – Riley and Sweet Stella.